lucaslcw-zz/authentication-api/README.md

 <br />

-_**Note:** Start the mongoDB image in the docker and create the dotenv with the environment variables found in the config folder_
+_**Note:** Start the mongoDB image in the docker and create the dotenv with the environment variables found in the config folder._